 Jen Parsell has served as the Director of Client Services for The School Counseling Group since 2013.
 In this role, she is often the first point of contact for all new client inquiries and supports families throughout the placement process.
 Jen communicates regularly with the counselors and the director and helps keep The School Counseling Group organized behind the scenes.
 Jen earned her B.A. in Psychology from Washington University in St. Louis and is currently working towards her M. Ed. in Early Childhood.
 Prior to joining The School Counseling Group, Jen worked as an early childhood educator and administrator for over ten years.
 She began her career in Boston, before moving to Chicago and finally settling in Washington, DC.
 Jen also spent two years overseas in Tel Aviv, Israel working as the Community Liaison Office Coordinator at the US Embassy, where she provided support and assistance to American families living and working in Tel Aviv.

-PATTI FRANCIS, OFFICE COORDINATOR
+PATTI FRANCIS, CLIENT SERVICES

 TOM HARVEY, THERAPEUTIC SCHOOL AND PROGRAM COUNSELOR